 Although today’s Kirks soft drinks proudly boast “Since 1865” there is no evidence for that date of origin.
-Two companies merged in 1959 to form Helidon Gardner Pty Ltd, trading as Kirks: Owen Gardner & Sons (founded 1850) and the Helidon Spa Water Company (founded in 1880).
+The two companies that eventually merged to form Helidon Gardner Pty Ltd, trading as Kirks, were Owen Gardner & Sons (founded 1850) and the Helidon Spa Water Company (founded in 1880).
 However, the Kirks brand did not emerge until Thomas Kirkpatrick created a ginger ale recipe for Owen Gardner & Sons in 1924.

 Kirks could legitimately trace their history back to 1850, when Owen Gardner began making his cordials and aerated waters in William Street, Brisbane.
 After Owen died in 1888, his son took over the management of the business and in 1914 moved the operation to larger premises in Brisbane’s West End.

 Meanwhile, at Helidon, just over 100km west of Brisbane, a new company began to exploit the natural spring waters of the area.
 In December 1880, Gilbert Primrose and Reginald Larard formed the Helidon Spa Water Company.
 Under the headline of A NEW NATIVE INDUSTRY they continued:

 The Helidon Spa Water Company have much pleasure in announcing that they are now prepared to supply the public with their valuable Mineral Water, which they are quite confident only requires a trial to be thoroughly appreciated.
 It is at the same time a refreshing beverage, and one of Nature’s valuable resotratives.

 Then followed an endorsement from one Karl Theodor Staiger, “Late Government Chemist”.
 I assume he was an ex-government chemist and not actually dead.